groundstack-org/typo3themeskeleton/README.md

 ### Installation
 ... like any other TYPO3 extension but it is recommended to use this only as a skeleton to try out or as an example for theme creation

+To use it as your own:
+- rename all "typo3themeskeleton" to your new own ext-key value (extKey)
+- rename all "Typo3ThemeSkeleton" to your new own NameSpaceKey value (Current namespace)
+- rename all "GroundStack" to your new own NameSpaceVendor value (vendor)

 ### Todos